-Some of the TV shoes we have have filmed include Mad Men, Criminal Minds, Law & Order, CSI Cyber, Back When We Were Grownups, American Dreams, Judging Amy and the pilot for Disney’s Andi Mack.
+Some of the TV shows we have filmed include Mad Men, Criminal Minds, Law & Order, CSI Cyber, Back When We Were Grownups, American Dreams, Judging Amy, and the pilot for Disney’s Andi Mack.

-Movies filmed here include Torrance (with Ben Affleck), Raising Helen (with Kate Hudson, Joan Cusak and Felicity Huffman), A Mighty Wind (with Eugene Levy and Katherine O’Hara) and Fired Up.
+Movies filmed here include The Way Back (with Ben Affleck), Raising Helen (with Kate Hudson, Joan Cusak, and Felicity Huffman), A Mighty Wind (with Eugene Levy and Katherine O’Hara) and Fired Up.

 Look how ugly our living room looks in this scene from Mad Men (season 5, episode 8).
 Those curtains!

-Our family room is painted a beautiful gray-green color.
+Our family room (which a dining room in this scene) is normally painted a beautiful gray-green color.
 Look what color they painted it for the movie “A Mighty Wind”.
 Electric blue!

 I think these animated blue bunnies running around in our kitchen are pretty cute!
 Not to mention, the fake doggy-door!